thtrieu/deepgeo/README.md

 To make use of Cloud TPUs and Google Cloud Storage, please refer to [this Colab](https://colab.research.google.com/drive/1kJ3nI6-EYy38mDbbQWBEg8rEpbOuL0MX) for an example.
 One can also run this [second Colab](https://colab.research.google.com/drive/1N55bMyX_p_NTskhRdRN8M0bsTLmFvCmK) in parallel to continously pick up checkpoints for validation set evaluation as well as monitoring training through Tensorboard.

+## `TODO(thtrieu)`

+* Add the following actions: construct perpendicular line, construct angle bisector.
+* Think about how to handle causal dependencies in pi/2 angle measures.
+* Add the circle and relation: point centers circle.
+This will make the graph heterogeneous, is there a way to avoid this?
+* Think about how to handle coincidence of points and lines.

 ## What's next?